What is Carbon Arc Welding?

 Equipment

-• Electrode: The diameter of the electrode used in this process is around 3 to 22 mm.
+- Electrode: Typically, the diameter of electrodes utilized in this process will range from 3 mm to 22 mm.

 Working Of Carbon Arc Welding